SecretSurfSpot/js-events/README.md

 # JavaScript Events

-A single page JavaScript MVC application that allows some simple calculations.
+A single page MVC application, written solely in JavaScript, that allows the user to make some simple calculations.

 ### Process Flow Diagram